 OPA NRDA Evaluation Standard Evaluation Summary Cost-effectiveness The total estimated cost of \$7,150,000 includes project planning and design, implementation (primarily data compilation, development of management plans, vegetation and predator management, social attraction and biosecurity measures to enhance nesting colonies, and educational outreach), monitoring, oversight and management, and contingency funds.
 This project would include critical capacity-building and lay the groundwork for seabird conservation and management in the Bahamas.
 The costs to carry out this alternative are based on similar projects to restore and conserve birds and DOI's experience with similar work.
 The Open Ocean TIG has determined that the project costs are reasonable and appropriate.
-Goals and Objectives This project is consistent with the Replenish and Protect Living Coastal and Marine Resources Restoration Goal and underlying Birds Restoration Type.
-The project has a clear nexus to injures as it would help compensate for losses to Caribbean-nesting seabirds from the DWH oil spill, specifically Audubon's shearwater which experienced the highest mortality of Caribbean-nesting seabirds from the oil spill.
-The proposed invasive species eradication and nesting colony expansion/establishment activities align with restoration techniques identified in the PDARP/PEIS and the DWH Strategic Framework for Bird Restoration Activities.
+Goals and ObjectivesThis project is consistent with the Replenish and Protect Living Coastal and Marine Resources Restoration Goal and underlying Birds Restoration Type.
+The project has a clear nexus to injures as it would help compensate for losses to Caribbean-nesting seabirds from to oil spill, specifically Audubon's shearwater which experienced the highest mortality of Caribbean-nesting seabirds from the oil spill.
+The proposed invasive species eradication and nesting colony expansion/establishment activities align with restoration techniques identified